bpk68/university-of-york.github.io/styles/js-styles.md

 Braces follow the Kernighan and Ritchie style (["Egyptian brackets"](https://blog.codinghorror.com/new-programming-jargon/)) for nonempty blocks and block-like constructs:

--No line break before the opening brace.
+- No line break before the opening brace.
--Line break after the opening brace.
+- Line break after the opening brace.
--Line break before the closing brace.
+- Line break before the closing brace.
--Line break after the closing brace if that brace terminates a statement or the body of a function or class statement, or a class method.
+- Line break after the closing brace if that brace terminates a statement or the body of a function or class statement, or a class method.
 Specifically, there is no line break after the brace if it is followed by else, catch, while, or a comma, semicolon, or right-parenthesis.

 ```javascript
 method(foo) {